Zapfenkiller/Mojo-Bootloader/README.md

 # Spartan Configurator Bootloader

-Alternative to the genuine Mojo software:
+Alternative to the genuine Alchitry Mojo V3 software:
 Caterina bootloder adapted fully to 8 MHz clock and 500 mA of current draw.
-Experimental VID/PID combination use due to some severe bootloader issues on a Win10 machine using genuine 0x29DD / 0x0001 signature.
+Experimental VID/PID combination usage due to some severe bootloader issues on a Win10 machine using genuine 0x29DD / 0x0001 signature.

-Build using LUFA 170418.
+Build using LUFA 111009.

 From their documentation:
 > To build the bootloader for the ATmega32U4 (Mojo V3 and some V2) use